-With your personal Bath Guide you can discover Bath on foot, in the comfort of your own coach or even with a driver guide.
-We can meet you in Bath or if you prefer, in any location within 50 miles such as Bristol, Swindon or Weston-super-Mare.
+With your personal Bath Guide you can discover Bath on foot, in the comfort of your own coach or even in a private hire vehicle with a guide.
+We can meet you in Bath or if you prefer, in any location within 50 miles, such as Bristol, Swindon or Weston-super-Mare.

 Below are some examples of our most popular tours:

-New for this year: One hour city centre highlights Coach Tour (only available English) See Queen Square where the 18thC town plan really began, the Royal Crescent, the Circus and Assembly Rooms.
+A One hour city centre Highlights Coach Tour (only available in English) See Queen Square where the 18thC town plan really began, the Royal Crescent, the Circus and Assembly Rooms.
 Also see Pulteney Bridge, the Guildhall and the Abbey (exterior only)

 1. Introductory tour

-Find out how building methods changed from the medieval stone masons working on the Abbey church to the blossoming of the city in the 18th century.
-We learn about John Wood and his vision for Bath, the grandiose ambitions of his son, John Wood the younger and how both influenced later architects, particularly in the creation of Bathwick across Pulteney Bridge.
+Find out how building methods changed from the medieval stone masons working on the Abbey church to the blossoming of the Neo-Palladian styled city, in the 18th century.
+Learn about John Wood and his vision for Bath, the grandiose ambitions of his son, John Wood the younger and how both influenced later architects, particularly in the creation of the Bathwick Estate, across Pulteney Bridge.

 3. Jane Austen